Rogozhskoye Cemetery

-Rogozhskoe cemetery (Рогожское кладбище) in Moscow, Russia, is the spiritual and administrative center of the largest Old Believers denomination, called the Russian Orthodox Old-Rite Church.
-Historically, the name cemetery was applied to the whole Old Believer community, with living quarters, cathedral, almshouses, libraries, archives and the Old-Rite Institute (established in 1907).
-Actual 12 hectare cemetery is now a non-denominational municipal burial site; the Old Believers operate a closed spiritual community in the southern part of the historical Rogozhsky township, while Russian Orthodox church operates church of Saint Nicholas, located between the cemetery and Old Believer territory.
+Rogozhskoe Cemetery (Рогожское кладбище) in Moscow, Russia, is the spiritual and administrative centre of the largest Old Believers denomination, the Russian Orthodox Old-Rite Church.
+Historically, the name cemetery was applied to the whole Old Believer community, with living quarters, cathedral, almshouses, libraries, archives, and the Old-Rite Teachers Institute (established in 1907).

+The actual 12-hectare cemetery is now a non-denominational municipal burial site.
+The Old Believers operate a closed spiritual community in the southern part of the historical Rogozhsky Township, and the Russian Orthodox Church operates the Church of Saint Nicholas, located between the cemetery and the Old Believers' territory.

+Founded in 1777, the place is much more than just a cemetery.
+It is an entire small town of the Old Believer community, with its own cathedral, churches and chapels.

+The cemetery gave name to a denomination of Old Believers called the Rogozhskoe Hierarchy.
+The denomination was the first among the popovtsy, who have maintained priests and found a bishop for the Belokrinitskaya Hierarchy.

+The name of the Old Believer merchant Rogozhin, who figures in Fyodor Dostoyevsky's novel The Idiot, was also derived from the cemetery.

 History

-In 1762, the first year of her reign, Catherine II of Russia opened Russia to settlers of all confessions, excluding Jews, in particular inviting the Old Believer fugitives, whose spiritual center at that time was based in present-day Belarus.
-A group of fugitives who returned to Moscow became the nucleus of future Rogozhskoe community.
+In 1762, the first year of her reign, Catherine II opened Russia to settlers of all confessions, excluding Jews and in particular invited the Old Believer fugitives, whose spiritual centre was then based in present-day Belarus.
+A group of fugitives that returned to Moscow became the nucleus of future Rogozhskoe community.

-Moscow Old Believers operated two cemeteries within the city borders – on near Serpukhov Gates, another on the Tverskaya road.
-After a devastating plague of 1770–1772 all burials within the city limits were banned; instead, the Crown established new cemeteries well beyond the city border.
-The new cemetery of Old Believers laid one mile east from city border, between the roads to Vladimir and Ryazan, south from the village Novaya Andronovka.
-Mass graves from the 1771 plague were preserved at Rogozhskoe till the 20th century.
+Moscow Old Believers operated two cemeteries within the city borders, one near Serpukhov Gates and another on Tverskaya Road.
+After the devastating plague of 1770–1772 all burials within the city limits were banned; instead, the Crown established new cemeteries well beyond the city limits.
+The new Old Believers' cemetery was one mile east from city limits, between the roads to Vladimir and Ryazan, south from the village of Novaya Andronovka.
+Mass graves from the 1771 plague were preserved at Rogozhskoe until the 20th century.

 Eastern suburbs of Moscow in 1848.
 Rogozhskoe Cemetery in red.

-In the last quarter of the 18th century, the cemetery became a spiritual center of popovtsi Old Believers – a denomination that relied on professional, ordained clergy rather than informal spiritual leaders.
-By the beginning of the 19th century, popovtsi had built three churches (or chapels).
-The oldest, dedicated to Saint Nicholas, was laid down in 1776 (on the site of present-day Saint Nicholas church of the Orthodox denomination).
-By the end of Alexander I reign, the sloboda around the cemetery grew up into a small town with five convents; informal leadership of the Cemetery was vested to Mother Pulcheria (born Pelagea Shevlyukova), and later father Ivan Yastrebov, who gained influence during the September 1812 for saving treasures of Rogozhskoe from the French troops.
+In the last quarter of the 18th century, the cemetery became a spiritual centre of popovtsy Old Believers, a denomination that relied on professional ordained clergy, rather than informal spiritual leaders.
+By the early 19th century, the popovtsy had built three churches, or chapels.
+The oldest, dedicated to Saint Nicholas, was built in 1776, on the site of present-day Saint Nicholas Church of the Orthodox denomination).
+By the end of Alexander I's reign, the sloboda around the cemetery had grown into a small town with five convents; informal leadership of the cemetery was vested to Mother Pulcheria (born Pelagea Shevlyukova), and later to her father, Ivan Yastrebov, who gained influence during the September 1812 French invasion of Russia for saving Rogozhskoe treasures from the French troops.